-syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder
+- syndicated into "irst out" and "last out" tranches, whereby the "irst out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.

-(ai) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 4.11% on its "last out" tranche of the portfolio company's senior term debt, which was previously
+(ag) in addition to the interest earned based on the stated interest rate of this security, the Company is an additional interest amount of 4.40% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.